lohkaixuan/DoDo_Task/README.md

+Track -> Student lifestyle
+Problem statement ->
+Mental Health Support For Students
+(Mobile Application)

+Background:
+University students today face growing mental health challenges such as anxiety and depression often brought on by financial stress, academic pressure and the demands of campus life.
+The problem:
+Many students don’t seek help because counseling resources are limited or they fear stigma.
+This challenge will explore creating tools for self care, mental health support and helping students cope with the demands of university life.

 # DoDoTask — Tasks + Virtual Companion

 A task management application that integrates a virtual companion to help you get things done!